 For Fiscal Year 2019, CBPM employed 14 research scientists, 6 full-time administrative staff, and approximately 30 grant-supported research staff with research expenditures of approximately $5M.
 The day-to-day work of the center provides research scientists, trainees and staff the opportunity to live up to a critical mission:

-- To conduct innovative research involving interdisciplinary, behavioral approaches to the prevention and treatment of disease.
+- To conduct innovative research involving interdisciplinary, biobehavioral approaches to the etiology, prevention, and treatment of disease.

-- To serve as the focal point and resource for research, training, and education in behavioral and preventive medicine at The Warren Alpert Medical School of Brown University.
+- To serve as the focal point for training, mentoring, and educating in behavioral and preventive medicine at The Warren Alpert Medical School of Brown University.